 - Rinse and allow to thoroughly drain at least twice daily.
 This is the most critical step to success in growing sprouts!
 Inadequate rinsing/draining can lead to germination failure or the growth of dangerous bacteria.
 Rinse.
 Rinse.
 Rinse.
 Placing your sprouting vessel on the counter next to your kitchen sink will remind you to rinse regularly.

 - Sprouts will be ready to eat three to seven days after initial soaking, depending upon how much growth you like.
 With our multi-level sprouter it is even possible to grow several types of sprouts simultaneously.
-Sprouts can be stored for a few days in the refrigerator but are best enjoyed fresh.
+Enjoy fresh sprouts; however, you may store them in the refrigerator for a few days.

 - Thoroughly clean sprouting vessel before starting your next crop of sprouts.